No relations have yet been associated.

 NPicchetti (about six years ago)

-Definition contributed by BGregory about six years ago:In the continuous recognition paradigm, study and test phases are not separate entities, but rather, items are continuously presented and the participant is instructed to respond to an item as "old" if it has been seen before (generally presented a second time) in this continual stream of item presentation.
+Definition contributed by BGregory about seven years ago:In the continuous recognition paradigm, study and test phases are not separate entities, but rather, items are continuously presented and the participant is instructed to respond to an item as "old" if it has been seen before (generally presented a second time) in this continual stream of item presentation.
 Items that were correctly called "old" are the subsequently remembered trials, and items that were "missed" (not called old upon second presentation) make up the subsequently forgotten trials. (from Wikipedia)REVISION 1

 Definition contributed by SAdministrator about eight years ago:No definition submitted yetView Term Event Log